-- a) Implement emergency public information and warning systems that are interoperable, standards-based, and use a variety of means to inform the public. - b) Disseminate prompt, coordinated, clear, specific, accurate, and actionable emergency public information and warnings to all affected members of the community. - c) In the event of a catastrophic event, provide timely updates to information regarding availability of resources, evacuation routes and triage locations to up to 8.2 million people despite disruptions to public warning systems and private-sector media sources (THIRA).
+- a) Implement emergency public information and warning systems that are interoperable, standards-based, and use a variety of means to inform the public. - b) Disseminate prompt, coordinated, clear, specific, accurate, and actionable emergency public information and warnings to all affected members of the community. - c) Provide timely updates and information regarding availability of resources, evacuation routes, and triage locations to millions of people and major businesses in the Bay Area, despite disruptions to public warning systems and private-sector media sources (THIRA).